Showing posts with label Leadership. Show all posts

 The story...

 The situation: it's winter, there's snow outside, and we'd just finished our youth group events for the night.
 The kids are running and playing inside.
 One boy steps outside, makes a snowball, and throws it at a friend whose running away inside the church.
 Frustrated, I was left to scoop up the snow.
-At the same time, I look up and see an Elder walk out of a bible-study room and stare at me and the snowball splat, he wore a look of disgust.
+At the same time, I look up and see an Elder walk out of a bible-study room.
+He stops and stares at both me and the snowball splat - he wore a look of disgust.

 The only church in town is going to be filled with wounded people who cover up their scars.
 Comfort and hope is available as they learn to love and receive love.
 This story highlights the need to work out the greatest and second greatest commandments - love the Lord your God with all your heart soul and mind.
 And, love your neighbor as yourself.
-Yes, that means loving yourself too.
+Yes, that means loving yourself too - redeemed in Christ.

 Just for today...